williwilliams3/TermProjectIML/README.md

 - arranges columns to place 'class2' at the start of the data frame.

 Output: npf data set with changes made as above.

+(Modified data_clear.py to work on a copy of data set and not make changes on original dataset)

+DecisionTreeFit_CV.py

+	- Fits Decision tree classifier over binary Class2 using 10-Fold Cross Validation over train+validation set
+	- Computes unbiased accuracy and AUC on test set